S-Carlos-Teixeira/ecommerce-frontend/README.md

 ## Planning

-We started the project by planning the tasks and features we wanted to implement.
-We then split the tasks between us, and then I started to work on the Back-end.
-We used **[Jira](https://www.atlassian.com/software/jira)** to keep track of our progress and tasks.
+To kick off the project, we first planned the tasks and features that we wanted to implement, before dividing the work amongst ourselves.
+I took on the Back-end development, while we utilized the project management tool **[Jira](https://www.atlassian.com/software/jira)** to monitor our progress and tasks.

 ![JiraOverview](./git-img/JiraOverview.png)

-The code management was done using **[GitHub,](https://docs.github.com/en)** as we were working on different project sides, we usually didn`t had any conflicts, but during the polishing / bug solving stage, we joined efforts on the front-end to solve some bugs and eventually some conflicts had happened.
+For code management, we utilized **[GitHub,](https://docs.github.com/en)** Given that we were working on different project aspects, we didn't have many conflicts, but when we were polishing and addressing bugs, we collaborated on the front-end and some conflicts did occur.

-The first step on the Back-end was the modeling of models and its relationships. when we had the models ready, we started to work on the routes.
+The Back-end development began with the modeling of the database models and their relationships.
+Once the models were finalized, we proceeded to work on the routes

 ![models](./git-img/e-commerceDbERD.png)